-Mentoring - When we hire experienced professionals like you, we’re hiring our future leaders.
+Mentoring - When we hire new attorneys like you, we’re hiring our future leaders.
 We want you to have a fulfilling legal career at Foley, which means providing you with the resources you need to meet your professional goals and achieve success.
 That’s why every associate, senior counsel, patent agent, and technical specialist is provided a mentor.
 In addition to building a trusting and meaningful relationship with you, your mentor will support your professional development by:

 Because of the way our practices are organized and client matters are staffed, you also will have the opportunity to learn from others across the firm who share your professional focus.

 Explore current openings and read through our FAQs below about the process of joining the firm.